yetist/rebirth/README.md

 Rebirth is used for os backup and restore.

-The birth<arch>.efi read the config file from <ESP>/rebirth.conf.
+The rebirth<arch>.efi read the config file from <ESP>/rebirth.conf.

-Here is a example:
+Here is a example for rebirth.conf:

 ```
 title Hello